Mystic2122/stats/stats_tools/pokemon_formula.md

 Every pokemon has a randomly generated id that is 16 bits long.
 At the lottery corner, every day you can check your pokemon's id against the random id.
-If the number is a perfect match, you win a master ball.\n\n If you only have one pokemon, the chance of your number being a perfect match on any given day is:
+If the number is a perfect match, you win a master ball.<br>
+If you only have one pokemon, the chance of your number being a perfect match on any given day is:

 $$